 Marketers who can personalize their offerings based on customer preferences and past purchases are more likely to see increased sales and loyalty.
 By recommending products that a customer is likely interested in, businesses can provide a better shopping experience overall.

 This is true for on-demand viewing platforms such as Netflix.
-With so much content on the internet, users sometimes search for a movie longer than you watch it.
-To cut the usersβ search time and to keep them on the platform longer, Netflix provides recommendations for customers based on previous preferences.
-As a result, subscribers of the service continue to watch movies on this resource.Β
+With so much content available, users can spend more time searching than watching.
+To reduce search time and keep subscribers engaged, Netflix provides recommendations based on previous preferences.
+Personalization pattern: recommendations based on viewing history and content interests.

 This approach is also relevant for platforms that provide e-books, webinars, and blogs.